ppmasa8/kusabi/README.md

 English

-This gem allows you to convert alphabetic or Japanese characters (hiragana and katakana) into cuneiform.
+This gem allows you to convert alphabet(unimplemented) or Japanese characters (hiragana and katakana) into cuneiform.

 Warning: As this gem is under development, major changes may be made to the master branch.